-Once you’re sitting on top of a genius business plan and executive summary your next step should really be threefold: picking what kind of business entity/structure you’d like to build/base in Wyoming relative to their benefits, incorporating said entity, and in the process securing your brand name.
+Once you’re sitting on top of a genius business plan your next step should really be threefold: picking what kind of business structure you’d like to form in Wyoming relative to their benefits, registering said entity, and in the process securing your brand name.

 Maybe you’re here because you discovered Wyoming's considered by many to be an ideal Live & Launch state thanks to zero personal, inventory or corporate income taxes.
 This means higher earnings and better margins along with a quick and easy setup process.
 Oh, and let’s not forget the low sales and use tax rates.

 Take Action: To get started head on over to the Wyoming Business Council website’s section that covers Business Costs.
 Also, for red carpet treatment check out their Business Relocation Assistance program.

-You may not have to be a cowboy/girl in Wyoming to look like one, but you do have to play ball in terms of regulation which unless you intend on entering the mining industry should be as smooth as homemade biscuits and gravy ya’ll.
+You may not have to be a cowgirl/cowboy in Wyoming to look like one, but you do have to play ball in terms of regulation which unless you intend on entering the mining industry should be as smooth as a well-made saddle.
 Consider zoning, public access, county requirements and so forth.